igwgames/nes-starter-kit/README.md

 # Contributing

 I don't have any set rules around this right now.
 If you've got something you'd like to add, just send over a pull request, and I'm sure we can get something together.
+Just try to follow the existing code style as best you can.

 # Rough notes for my use